BigSamu/The_Wishes_Company/README.md

 [![Stars][stars-badge]][stars-url]
 [![Watchers][watchers-badge]][watchers-url]

 A simple Django web application implementing CRUD operations and authentication.

+_**The Wishes Company App:** sign up and add your wishes in our app 😃!!!
+Share them with others users and like them 🙌.
+Update the status of a wish if granted 🤩!!!._

-> **NOTE**: Live demo available in following [link](here).
+> **NOTE**: Demo of app available [here](here).
 Application deployed in AWS.

 <br>